jbeliao/SLAM/README.md

 How to use
 ------------

-1) drop your wav files and textgrid files in the corresponding directories. wav and textgrid files must come in pair of the same name
+1) Drop your wav files and textgrid files in the corresponding directories. wav and textgrid files must come in pair of the same name
      example:
      "myfile1.wav" "myfile1.TextGrid" "myfile2.wav" "myfile2.TextGrid"

-2) open a terminal and go to the SLAM directory
+2) Open a terminal and go to the SLAM directory
-3) type "python SLAM.py"
+3) Execute

+        python SLAM.py

-4) follow the instructions.
+4) Follow the instructions.

 How to configure
 ------------